RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. User sends a POST-request to the root
+1. The server gets a POST-request to the root
-2. User gets HTML and response code 405 - POST NOT SUPPORTED
+2. The server responds with HTML and a status of code 405 - POST NOT SUPPORTED

 Alternative flow
 2. a.
-User does not get any HTML and status code of 405.
+The server does not respond with any HTML or status code of 405.